Sign up for a free trial of Dynamics 365 Marketing

 Make sure you have a managed tenant available.

-Go to the Get started with Dynamics 365 for Marketing page and select the Sign up for a free trial link to get started.
+Go to the Get started with Dynamics 365 Marketing page and select the Sign up for a free trial link to get started.

 Enter your email address and phone number in the fields provided.
 Use the email address that you normally use to sign into the tenant where you will install the Marketing trial (or the one created for you if you set up a trial tenant) and choose Get Started.